 - $3,750 or more if you file a separated married return, but you lived apart from your partner for the course of the entire tax year

 Changes in Standard DeductionWhen you turn 65, you will receive an additional standard deduction as part of the available IRS tax relief for seniors.
 For example, in the 2020 tax year, if you’re single or file as head of household, you can get an extra $1,650 on top of the standard deduction you’re already eligible for.
-If you are married and file jointly, you can add an additional $1,300 for each spouse who is 65 and older.
+If you are married and file jointly, you can add $1,300 for each spouse who is 65 and older.
 If just one of you is 65, you can claim one of the additional deductions.
 It’s important to note that the standard deduction is claimed instead of itemizing your deductions; you cannot do both.
-In most cases, it makes sense to leverage the standard deduction because itemizing requires tons of qualifying expenses in order to extract the most value from it.
+In most cases, it makes sense to leverage the standard deduction because itemizing requires tons of qualifying expenses to extract the most value from it.
 The Tax Cuts and Jobs Act (TCJA) doubled standard deductions (or close to it) for all tax filers.
 These deductions have been in place since 2018 and will continue through 2025.
-Many senior taxpayers will find that the extra standard deduction plus their regular deduction provides a much bigger payoff compared to itemizing their deductions.
+Many senior taxpayers will find that the extra standard deduction plus their regular deduction provides a much bigger payoff than itemizing their deductions.
 This is especially true for taxpayers who have paid off their mortgages since there would be no itemized interest deduction to write off anymore.
 With that said, if you still have a mortgage that you’re paying, it may make sense to itemize your expenses.
-Consider property taxes, donations, medical expenses, and other qualifying expenses if you choose to itemize.
-These deductions are subject to limits so it’s important to compare your itemized deductions to your standard deductions to see which gives you the better tax break.
+Consider property taxes, donations, medical costs, and other qualifying expenses if you choose to itemize.
+These deductions are subject to limits, so it’s important to compare your itemized deductions to your standard deductions to see which gives you the better tax break.
 For the majority of senior citizens, taking advantage of those standard deductions is a more lucrative, smarter, and less labor-intensive option.

 Taxes and Social SecurityIf you receive Social Security benefits, they may or may not be considered taxable income.
 Whether or not you pay taxes on your Social Security funds depends on a variety of other factors that we’ll dive into below.
 To find out if you’ll be required to pay taxes on your Social Security income, add up your total income.
 This number should include taxable retirement earnings besides Social Security and tax-exempt interest.
 Then, add that number to half of what you received in Social Security funds during the tax year.
 The final result is what’s known as your combined income.
-Combined Income = Adjusted Gross Income + Nontaxable Interest + Half of Your Social Security Benefits Note: The Social Security Administration mails out a Form SSA-1099 close to the beginning of the new year that details how much money you were given over the course of the previous tax year.
+Combined Income = Adjusted Gross Income + Nontaxable Interest + Half of Your Social Security Benefits Note: The Social Security Administration mails out a Form SSA-1099 close to the beginning of the new year that details how much money you were given for the previous tax year.
 The combined income limit is $25,000 if you’re single, head of household, or a qualifying widow or widower.
 If you’re under that amount, your Social Security Benefits don’t need to be included in your taxable income.
 If you are married and filing taxes jointly, the income limit increases to $32,000.
 You may want to consider filing a joint return if you’re married, otherwise, you’ll be required to pay taxes for a portion of your benefits if you are married filing separately – with the exception being that you did not live with your spouse during the tax year at any time.
 For single filers in the 2020 tax year with a combined income of $25,000 to $34,000, you will pay income taxes on up to 50% of your Social Security funds.
 For an income over $34,000, you’ll be liable to pay income tax on up to 85% of your benefits.
 For married couples filing jointly with a combined income between $32,000 to $44,000, you will pay income tax on up to 50% of your benefit.
 If your combined income is over $44,000, up to 85% of your benefits can be taxed.
 The IRS offers a tool to help you determine whether or not your Social Security funds are taxable and how much.
 You can use Notice 703 to determine whether your Social Security benefits are taxable in a given tax year.

 Property TaxIf you’re an older taxpayer and homeowner, you can take advantage of certain tax breaks offered to senior citizens structured to help lessen the burden of property taxes.
 These tax breaks are designed to protect older people whose homes’ values have increased so much over the years that their tax bills have become prohibitively expensive.
 For many seniors, rising taxes are particularly troubling because many live on smaller, fixed incomes.